 A casual discussion group for GBT2Q guys over 40 years of age.

-We meet every third Thursday of the month from 7 to 9 pm at 251 Bank street
+We meet every third Thursday of the month from 6-8 pm at Centretown CHC at 420 Cooper Street.

 For more information contact MAX Ottawa